French 75 Cocktail Recipe

 It's a classic cocktail that packs a punch but is oh, so delicious.

-Created back in 1915 at the New York Bar in Paris – later known as Harry’s New York Bar – the drink’s original combination of gin, Champagne, lemon juice and sugar was said to deliver such a kick that it felt like you were being shelled by the powerful quick-firing French 75mm field guns used during World War I.
+Created in 1915 at Harry’s New York Bar in Paris – the drink’s original combination of gin, Champagne, lemon juice and sugar was said to deliver such a kick that it felt like you were being shelled by the powerful quick-firing French 75 millimeter field guns used during World War I.

 And while a legendary cocktail was born back then, it’s a classic restaurant and bar in New Orleans, Arnaud's, that perfected the recipe to make it the popular drink enjoyed in Louisiana today.